andrejcremoznik/devbox/README.md

 ### What does it do

-1. Installs `openssh nginx nodejs git php-fpm php-gd php-intl bash-completion composer`
+1. Installs `openssh nginx git bash-completion unzip sudo`
 2. Creates user `dev` and adds it to `sudoers`
-3. Installs WP-CLI as `wp` for user `dev`
-4. Configures `.bashrc` and `.npmrc` for user `dev`
+4. Configures `.bashrc`
 5. Configures network interfaces (dhcp and host-only)
 6. Configures SSH daemon
 7. Configures automatic time sync (you might want to change the servers in `/etc/systemd/timesyncd.conf` if you're not in Slovenia)
 8. Limits Journal daemon log size
 9. Configures Nginx, creates a `devbox.dev` host
-10. Configures PHP

 Additionally:

+* `setup-php.sh` will install and configure `php-fpm php-gd php-intl` and conditionally Composer and WP-CLI
+* `setup-nodejs.sh` will install and configure `nodejs npm`
-* `setup-mysql.sh` will install and configure `mariadb`
+* `setup-mysql.sh` will install and configure `mariadb` and conditionally PHP support
-* `setup-postgres.sh` will install and configure `postgresql`
+* `setup-postgres.sh` will install and configure `postgresql` and conditionally PHP support
 * `setup-localmail.sh` will install and configure `postfix` and `dovecot` for local mail delivery

-## Disclaimer

-This isn't really meant to be used by anyone who didn't read and understand the script.
-The obvious question popping into someone's mind will be why am I not using a provisioning system.
-Mainly because it's just another abstraction you have learn and I didn't want to bother.
-This suits my needs perfectly.

 ## License - MIT